eizadhamdan/Gamma-Telescope-ML-project-/README.md

-# My-machine-learning-journey
+# Gamma-Telescope-ML-project

-This is my first machine learning project.
+This ML model simulates registration of high energy gamma particles in an atmospheric Cherenkov telescope.